 The BigQuery sandbox lets you explore BigQuery capabilities at no cost and confirm that it fits your needs.
 The sandbox lets you experience BigQuery and the Cloud Console without providing a credit card, creating a billing account, or enabling billing for your project.

 The Cloud Console is the graphical interface that you can use to create and manage BigQuery resources and to run SQL queries.
-If you're new to the Cloud Console, see the Cloud Console quickstart for a working introduction.
+If you're new to the Cloud Console, see the Cloud Console quickstart to learn how to query a public dataset and load sample data into BigQuery by using the Cloud Console.

 Getting started with the sandbox

-The BigQuery sandbox is available to any Google Cloud customer, including Firebase users.
+The BigQuery sandbox is available to anyone with a Google Account.
 If you are a current Firebase user, see Link BigQuery to Firebase in the Firebase Help for instructions on linking Firebase to BigQuery.

 To open the BigQuery sandbox: